A Stochastic Conceptual Model for the Coupled ENSO and MJO: Model simulation results

 Overall, the lagged correlations from the model simulations align well with observations.
-First, neither the simulations nor the observations provide clear evidence that MJOI statistically leads or lags SST \citep{thual2018tropical}, likely due to the faster oscillation and occurrence of the MJO on much shorter timescales.
-Consequently, the randomness of different MJO events tends to cancel out any consistent correlation with ENSO.
-However, the amplitude of the MJOI ($|$MJOI$|$) does show a correlation with SST, with the MJO becoming more intense prior to or during El Ni\~no phases.
-Notably, the lagged correlation with $T_E$ during all El Ni\~no phases exhibits strong asymmetry, with a longer correlation observed before an El Ni\~no event (Panel (a)).
+The amplitude of the MJOI ($|$MJOI$|$) shows a clear correlation with SST, with the MJO becoming more intense prior to or during El Ni\~no phases.
+Notably, the lagged correlation with $T_E$ during all El Ni\~no phases exhibits asymmetry, with a longer correlation observed before an El Ni\~no event (Panel (a)).
 Such an extended correlation range reflects the process of MJO buildup and the triggering of El Ni\~no events.
 After the El Ni\~no peak, the MJO remains active for a few months until the SST anomaly dissipates.
-The model accurately captures this behavior, showing a similar lagged correlation pattern (Panel (b)).
+The model captures a similar, although less pronounced, lagged correlation pattern (Panel (b)).
 For $T_C$, the lagged correlation during all El Ni\~no events resembles that with $T_E$ in observations, though the model produces a slightly more symmetric correlation band.
 When conditioned only on CP events, the lagged correlation with $T_C$ is more symmetric in both observations and model results (Panels (g)--(h)), with significant correlations spanning a shorter window, from -5 to 5 months, compared to conditioning on all El Ni\~no events.
 Finally, Panels (e)--(f) depict the lagged correlation with $T_E$ conditioned on EP events.
-Although the model and observations have similar patterns, a stronger correlation is observed using the model outcomes.
+Here the model and observations have similar patterns, but the model correlations with $T_E$ are slightly stronger than observations.
 However, caution is needed when interpreting such a result since the number of EP events in the observational period is quite limited.
+Physically, this lagged asymmetry mirrors the two coupling pathways identified above.
+The correlation that leads the El~Ni\~no peak corresponds to the MJO wind stress forcing and triggering the ocean warming, whereas the correlation that lags the peak corresponds to the warm SST sustaining the MJO through the latent-heat feedback until the anomaly dissipates.